fer-acr/tariff-service/README.md

 The sample data is going to be inserted into the H2 InMemory Database from the data.sql file defined in src/main/resources with the aim to have some data included.

+## Some notes

+- Anemic domain is presented because currently does not have any functionality in the model object.
+The business logic is in the domain service.
+- Application layer is in charged to have the use cases, calling the domain services... some managers could also be defined within it if many domain services would have to interchange information.
+- In infrastructure, rest and repository layers have the responsability of mapping the domain object previous to execute any call into inner layers (as application or domain).
+- Avoid of use lombok or mapstruct by using the Java API instead.
+I also could use it but I decided not to do it to take advantage of the language.
+- Unit tests and Integration tests have been implemented.
+- **IMPORTANT**: the data.sql file is loaded both for testing and starting the service.